The 6 Best Ancient Stand-Alone and Cliff Dwellings in Arizona

 4. Cliff Dwellings at Montezuma Well, Arizona

 A part of the same national monument, the cliff dwellings at Montezuma Well provided home to the same Sinagua peoples.
-Unlike Montezuma Castle, these ancient lodgings ensured an easy access to water sources.
-The ancient tribes favorited the area because of its shaded location, a variety of wildlife and waterfowl, and a well.
+Unlike Montezuma Castle, these ancient lodgings ensured easy access to water sources.
+The ancient tribes favored the area because of its shaded location, a variety of wildlife and waterfowl, and a well.

 It seemed only natural to build smaller cliff dwellings, compared to some other ancient structures scattered throughout Arizona, in the limestone cliff surrounding the well.
 A few other structures nestled in its immediate vicinity.